momentarypause/COVID_Death_Analysis/README.md

 Considering we were only able to retain a very small percentage of the original data once null/missing/NA values were removed, an interesting exploration would be WHY those values are missing.
 Did providers from a certain region/state/county routinely underreport their patient information?
 Did patients from one ethnicity or race have more or less information included about their case?
 What does that say about the healthcare system or providers in the United States?

 ## Project Reflections
+Teamwork
+"We're all working really well together both in coming up with ideas and in grounding back to focus on the tasks at hand and next steps to take."